 Match funding for equipment

-Please check the individual Funder scheme for guidance on eligibility of equipment requests.
+Please check the individual Funder scheme for guidance on the eligibility of equipment requests.
 Certain items (e.g. those over the OJEU threshold) will require a business case and others will require up to three quotes.

 There is an expectation from the Research Councils that the University will provide 50% match funding for equipment requests (items costing £10,000 or more including VAT).
 The University has set aside an equipment fund (the ‘Lancaster University Equipment Fund’ – LUEF) for match funding of Research Council equipment applications.
 This has now been widened to include other funding sources where match funding is required, e.g. charities.

 For Principal Investigators (PIs) in the Faculty of Science and Technology (FST), please discuss the equipment request with your Research Development Officer (RDO) who will then advise you to contact Professor Rich Haley with some specific details.

 PIs in other Faculties should speak to their Research Development Officer in the first instance.